Nonbinary Computing Make Us More Human

 About the author

-Jean-Pierre Kallanian is a Human Systems Facilitator, Coach, Youth Expert, and Speaker.
-He accompanies organizations in fully integrating their human resource potential.
-He does so by facilitating group processes that foster authenticity, intention, and collective wisdom.
-Jean-Pierre is the creator of the EPIC Model of development and authored What You Can Learn from Your Teenager: Lessons in Parenting and Personal Growth.
+As a Human Systems Accelerator specializing in conflict transformation and intergenerational collaboration, Jean-Pierre shortens the distance between people in real-time.
+He is also a Youth Coach and Speaker.
+Jean-Pierre accompanies organizations in fully integrating their human resource potential by facilitating group processes that foster authenticity, intention, and collective wisdom.
+Jean-Pierre is the creator of the EPIC Model of development and the author of What You Can Learn from Your Teenager: Lessons in Parenting and Personal Growth.

 Those who lead for the sake of serving others embrace continuous learning and reflection as fundamentals in improving themselves and their leadership abilities.
 As Socrates stated, “The unexamined life is not worth living.”
 I prefer the statement, “The examined life is worth living.”